-- Autism

-- Deafness

-- Deaf-Blindness

-- Emotional Disability
+- Learning Disability

-- Hearing Impairment
+- Multiple Disabilities

 - Orthopedic Impairment

-Other Health Impairment
+- Other Health Impairment

-- Speech or Language Impairment
+Speech or Language Impairment

-- Traumatic Brain Injury

-- Visual Impairment
+- Traumatic Brain Injury - Visual Impairment

-- At your child's kindergarten IEP meeting, the IEP team will select one classification for your child if your child is eligible.
+At your child's kindergarten IEP meeting, the IEP team will select one classification for your child if your child is eligible.
 Although more than one of the classifications may be appropriate, your child will receive one classification only.
 Services should meet your child's individual needs and should not be based solely on your child's classification.
 For more information about classifications, see the Department of Education's Family Guide to Special Education Services for School-Age Children.

-QUESTION $4 \cdot If$ my child is not eligible for kindergarten special education services, are there any other services available for my child?
+QUESTION 4 · If my child is not eligible for kindergarten special education services, are there any other services available for my child?

 Yes.
 If the IEP team finds that your child is not eligible for kindergarten special education services because your child does not meet any of the classifications of disability under the law, the IEP team will declassify your child and your child will not receive special education services in kindergarten.
 If the IEP team decides it is necessary, your child may still receive "declassification support services" to support your child's transition to general education.
 These services can include, but are not limited to, instructional support, modifications, remediation, speech therapy, or counseling.
-When an IEP team recommends that a child be declassified (placed in general education with no special education services, if any, your child will need in the general education kindergarten classroom.
+When an IEP team recommends that a child be declassified (placed in general education with no special education services), the IEP team should state on your child's "declassification IEP" what transition services, if any, your child will need in the general education kindergarten classroom.
 You should ask for declassification support services if you think your child needs them.
 If you disagree with the IEP team's decision to declassify your child, you may request mediation or a hearing or make a complaint.
 See questions #44-46 (p.
 43-44).